 True if conjunction of results is true.
 Unlike forall/2, which runs a failure-driven loop that proves Goal for each solution of Generator, foreach/2 creates a conjunction.
-Each member of the conjunction is a copy of Goal, where the variables it shares with Generator are filled free_variables (Generator, Template, OldList, NewList) finds this set using OldList as an accumulator.
+Each member of the conjunction is a copy of Goal, where the variables it shares with Generator are filled with the values from the corresponding solution.

-The implementation executes forall/2 if Goal does not contain any variables that are not author
+The implementation executes forall/2 if Goal does not contain any variables that are not shared with Generator.